jerickjoe111/launch-school/RB130/02_testing/glossary.md

 There are two styles in Minitest:

 - _assertion-style_ uses regular Ruby code, more familiar for beginner developers.
-It is used by writing a series of methods beginning with `test_` that will include specific assertions to test certain part of our code.
+It is used by writing a series of methods beginning with `test_` that will include specific assertions to test certain parts of our code.

-- _expectation-style_ relys on a DSL in line with RSpec testing style.
-It groups tests by `describe` block, writing individual tests with an `it` method, using expectation matchers instead of assertions.
+- _expectation-style_ relies on a DSL similar to the RSpec testing style.
+It groups tests by `describe` blocks, writing individual tests with an `it` method, using expectation matchers instead of assertions.

 A Minitest suit can have four possible outputs for each test: